Asking about disability on a form is not the only way to understand the support a person may need. In fact, it might not even be the best approach.

 Asking the question

 So many people are nervous about asking the question.
-It may be to do with a fear of the answer – but really, what can the worst scenario be?
-As a disabled person, I do not sit around at home thinking “how can I make this business’ life more difficult?”
+It may have to do with a fear of the answer – but really, what can the worst scenario be?
+As a disabled person, I do not sit around at home thinking, “How can I make this business life more difficult?”
 Many disabled people have already found ways to manage a disability.
-Therefore, the access requirements that we require are either free to implement or something that should be pre-existing in the first place (for example, an accessible toilet
+Therefore, the access requirements that we require are either free to implement or something that should be pre-existing in the first place (for example, an accessible toilet)

 Others don’t ask the question as they conclude if nobody has complained in the past, there is no need to ask now.
 The reason why nobody has complained in the past is that they do not know that there is support available.
 They may have simply gone somewhere else.